UniHomes guide to

 4Transport links

-Manchester itself is served by a plentiful network of trams, buses and trains throughout the city, ensuring you'll always be able to get to where you need to go to quickly and easily.
-It's also extremely well-connected to all other areas of the country through its extensive network of national rail trains (mostly from Piccadilly station) and megabuses.
-For international students, you're right next to Manchester Airport - a three-terminal international airport that has flights to and from every continent.
+Our Manchester student guide wouldn't be complete without mentioning the network of trams, buses, and trains throughout the city.
+You'll always be able to get to where you need to go (no excuses for missing 9 AM lectures!).
+It's also extremely well-connected to other areas of the country through its national rail trains (mostly from Piccadilly station) and coaches.
+Additionally, Manchester Airport - a three-terminal international airport with flights to and from every continent - is perfect for international students.

 -